1. Accept or decline offer

 5. Finalize the enrollment

-Log in to the Portale Iscrizione ai corsi and set the language of the interface to 'English' (language option on the top-right corner of the screen), then click on "Profile" and update privacy data.
+Log in to the Portale Iscrizione ai corsi and set the language of the interface to 'English' (language option on the top-right corner of the screen).

 Click on Applications and click on the arrow on the bottom right hand corner of your application box.